theuerc/Website/gitpod/docs/configure/billing/index.md

 As an individual user, you receive a free usage allowance so that you can try Gitpod without a billing account.
 A personal billing account is required for additional usage beyond that.

-Team billing accounts provide a way to pay for team members' usage when they run workspaces on team projects.
+Organization billing accounts provide a way to pay for organization members' usage when they run workspaces on organization projects.

 ## Credits